Best Home Weight Bench – Adjustable Workout Benches Reviewed

 Wobbly When Inclined

 Gymenist is a USA based manufacturer of high-quality sports and fitness equipment.
 They are exceptionally proficient at producing high quality, low priced home fitness equipment.Read more

-The GYMENIST foldable weight bench is a six position adjustable bench which can be adjusted to flat, incline and decline positions.
+The GYMENIST foldable weight bench is a six-position adjustable bench that can be adjusted to flat, incline and decline positions.
 The seat can also be adjusted to three different positions.
 There is also a cushion that can be adjusted up and down on the bench to provide maximum support.
 The Gymenist foldable weight bench is a great all-around bench that allows you to target the major muscle groups of the core effectively.
 The saddle is wide enough to accommodate larger lifters and the whole thing stores away easily in your closet.

 Criteria Used for Evaluation